Willson Contreras Player Props: Cardinals vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 15th in MLB.

-- The Mets' 4.64 team ERA ranks 26th among all league pitching staffs.
+- The Mets have the 26th-ranked team ERA among all league pitching staffs (4.65).

-- Mets pitchers combine to allow 94 total home runs at a clip of 1.4 per game (fifth-most in baseball).
+- The Mets allow the fifth-most home runs in baseball (96 total, 1.4 per game).

-- Senga gets the start for the Mets, his 13th of the season.
-He is 6-3 with a 3.34 ERA and 79 strikeouts through 64 2/3 innings pitched.
+- Carrasco (2-3) takes the mound for the Mets in his ninth start of the season.
+He's put together a 5.71 ERA in 41 2/3 innings pitched, with 24 strikeouts.

-- In his most recent appearance on Saturday, the righty went seven innings against the Pittsburgh Pirates, allowing no earned runs while surrendering two hits.
+- In his most recent time out on Sunday against the Pittsburgh Pirates, the righty threw 4 2/3 innings, allowing two earned runs while surrendering six hits.

-- The 30-year-old has an ERA of 3.34, with 11 strikeouts per nine innings, in 12 games this season.
-Opposing hitters have a .205 batting average against him.
+- In eight games this season, the 36-year-old has an ERA of 5.71, with 5.3 strikeouts per nine innings.
+Opponents are batting .264 against him.

 © 2023 Data Skrive.
 All rights reserved.